Berlin Beyond the Concrete: Love Letters to Concrete

 To stop and truly look at something: that is the real rebellion.
 The Urban Nation Museum building will mature into an interactive platform by 2025.
 The Highline walkway inside forces a change in perspective.
 Here, you have to move, look up, and let the physical scale of the works affect you.

-The exhibition's focal points are monumental installations such as MOSES & TAPS You are a suspended package delivery truck.
-Rocco and His Brothers Reconstruction of an iconic graffiti pad.
-In 2026, in the period following the anniversary of the fall of the Berlin Wall, objects loaned by the Berlin Wall Foundation will remind visitors of the historical power of wall painting.
-The Korean JAZOO YANG The mural, created in collaboration with the OMA BUNKER initiative, gives a voice to older generations, integrating them into the city's lifeblood.
-On the museum's facade Lady Pink, the pioneer of graffiti united the visual codes of New York and Berlin, creating an image of the universal city.
+The core of the exhibition is anchored by monumental installations, such as the suspended delivery truck by MOSES & TAPS or the iconic graffiti bench reconstruction by ROCCO AND HIS BROTHERS.
+In 2026, in the period following the anniversary of the fall of the Berlin Wall, loaned objects from the Stiftung Berliner Mauer serve as a reminder of the historical power of mural art.
+The mural by Korean artist JAZOO YANG, created in collaboration with the OMA BUNKER initiative, gives a voice to the older generations, bringing them into the urban bloodstream.
+On the museum's facade, graffiti pioneer LADY PINK has fused the visual codes of New York and Berlin, creating the image of the universal city.

 Bülowstraße embraces the worn-out walls and the layers spray-painted on top of each other.
 The curated chaos is the prevailing direction.
 The artworks operate with AR layers: the artist's pulse and every phase of the creation process are visible through the display.
 The art intervenes in the community on an ecological level.
 The latest projects work with smog-filtering pigments.
 The artist is an active maintainer of the urban ecosystem.